mvolkmann/blog/src/neovim.md

 ### Updating AstroNvim

-To update to the latest version of AstroNvim:
+To update AstroNvim after it has been installed, enter the following inside an AstroNvim session:

-- Enter `:AstroUpdate`
+- `:AstroUpdate`
-- Enter `:AstroUpdatePackages`
+- `:AstroUpdatePackages`
-- Enter `:Lazy Sync`
+- `:Lazy Sync`

 ### Configuring AstroNvim

-AstroNvim configuration files are in `~/.config/nvim`.
+AstroNvim configuration files are stored in `~/.config/nvim`.
+It's best to not modify these files and instead override the default configurations if desired with files under the `~/.config/nvim/lua/user` directory.

-The main configuration file is `init.lua`.
+The main configuration file is `~/.config/nvim/init.lua`.

-The `lua` subdirectory contains the directories `astronvim` and `plugins`.
+The `~/.config/nvim/lua` directory contains the subdirectories `astronvim` and `plugins`.

 The `astronvim` directory contains: